Outline of the right for leaseholders of a building containing flats to take over the management of the building.

 - Information notice – Section 82 of the 2002 Act provides a right for the RTM company to serve a notice on the landlord (s) requiring any information ‘which the company reasonably requires for ascertaining the particulars to be included in a claim notice for claiming the right to acquire the right to manage’.
 The wording is quite precise – the power is to require information sufficient to serve the claim notice; it is not a general power to obtain information other than for this purpose.
 Where the required information is contained in ‘documents’, for example, accounts or bank statements, contracts or specifications, the notice can require the landlord to allow access for inspection and copying of documents or to supply a copy of the document.

 A landlord served with a notice under Section 82 must comply within 28 days.
+There is no prescribed form, so the notice could be in the form of a letter requesting the information.

 Section 83 provides a right of access, after service of the Notice of Claim.